OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:51

-But Jesus answered, “No more of this!”
+But Jesus responded, “No more of this!”
 And He touched the man’s ear and healed him.

 ## Luke 22:52